wvlet/airframe/docs/airframe-rpc.md

 Scala.js, on top of [technology stack of 20+ Airframe modules](index.md).

-Although Airframe RPC is a relatively new project started at March 2020 inside [Arm Treasure Data](https://www.treasuredata.com/), this project has proved various advantages.
+Although Airframe RPC is a relatively new project started at March 2020 inside [Treasure Data](https://www.treasuredata.com/), this project has proved various advantages.
 For example:

 - __Free from REST__.
 We can just use Scala's functional interface for defining